ADv0rnik/2_Algorithmization/README.md

 Exercise03.
 Count number of positive, negative and zero elements in the array.

 Exercise04.
 Swap the largest and smallest elements in the array.

+Exercise05.
+Print only those numbers for which ai> i.